 The first few months with a newborn are a complete whirlwind, and all new parents probably have more questions than they have answers.
 Here are some tips for the newborn stage:

-It's pretty hard to nail down a specific age that can be called the “newborn” stage since most babies aren't able to do much more than eat, sleep, and cry at first.
-Some of the changes that you'll likely notice as your baby grows older include learning to control their head and neck when lying on their stomach or side.
+The "newborn" stage is quite nebulous, as most babies at this stage do nothing more than eat, sleep, and cry.
+You'll likely notice changes as your baby grows older, such as gaining control over their head and neck when lying on their stomach or side.